tanaypratap/teamtanay.jobchallenge.dev/content/participants/ttjc@Uyadav207/index.md

 ### help I need?

-It would be good if someone tells me how to prepare for the job interview and project management and also for open source contributions.
+It would be good if someone tells me how to prepare for the job interview and project management.

 ### how to contact me?